victorFreixinho/kiriki/server/README.md

 This is an IntelliJ java project.

-> We chose not to define the project's JDK, so users can define it themselves.

-## Defining the JDK Project
+## Defining the SDK Project

+(Recommended SDK version: 8 or later)

-- Open the **server** directory in IntelliJ.
+- Open the `server` directory in IntelliJ.
 - Go to `server/src/Main.java`, click setup SDK and choose your SDK version.

 ![setup SDK image](./readme_imgs/setupSDK.png)

+- Alternatively, you can setup SDK by going to `File > Project Structure > Project SDK` and choosing an option.

 ## Running the project